 You will then automatically pair with the Microsoft server and, upon a successful pairing, be presented with a confirmation that the account has been edited successfully.

 For any questions that you may have, please open a case ticket with Docebo's Customer Support via the Help Center.

 - The integration is only available for Microsoft Teams SaaS and does not support on-premise deployments.

-- Only the account that is paired with the Docebo - Microsoft Teams integration can be the organizer of an event.
+- Only an account that is paired with the Docebo for Microsoft Teams integration can be the organizer of an event.

 - Breakout rooms can be used within the Microsoft Teams application.
 They are not supported by the integration when used in Webview.